selimslab/selimslab.github.io/_posts/books/bus/2018-6-30-hard-things.md

 make the effort to know someone or something or don't assume you know them

-be aware of your weaknesses -> lack of structure, planning, listening, social skills
+over-confidence is enemy of competence. be aware of your weaknesses

-define what you want -> a weak definition = bad outcome
+define what you want because a weak definition means a bad outcome

-focus on what you need to get right and stop worrying for other things.
+focus on what you need to get right and stop worrying for other things

-over-confidence is enemy of competence